DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation

-Image segmentation is an essential step in remote sensing image analysis workflows; its goal is to cluster adjacent similar pixels into meaningful geo-objects.
-A great number of efforts have been made to improve the segmentation quality of remote sensing images, such as the development of simple linear iterative clustering \cite{achanta2012slic}, superpixels extracted via energy-driven sampling \cite{bergh2012seeds}, mean-shift \cite{paris2007topological}, multi-resolution segmentation \cite{baatz2000multi}.
+Image segmentation is an essential step in remote sensing image analysis workflows.
+Several efforts have been made to improve the segmentation quality of remote sensing images, such as the simple linear iterative clustering method \cite{achanta2012slic}, mean-shift \cite{paris2007topological}, multi-resolution segmentation (MRS) \cite{baatz2000multi}.
 Contour-based methods are an important branch of segmentation methods focusing on the extraction of object boundaries \cite{martin2004learning,arbelaez2010contour,pont2016multiscale}.
 However, the segmentation methods that rely on a single strategy usually fail to meet the requirement of high-quality segmentation.
-Thus, region-merging based segmentation have received wide attention.
-In this section, we review related works concerning the optimization of scale parameters, merging criteria, vision Transformers, and Siamese networks.
+Thus, region-merging-absed segmentation has received wide attention.
+In this section, we review related works concerning the rationale of RAG, optimization of scale parameters, and merging criteria.